Bainbridge Mall: History

 groundbreaking of a triple screen theater adjacent to the mall happened on August 7, 1978.
 Expected opening date was November of that year.

 Goody's, which had been open at the mall since October 1992, would close in 2009 following the company's bankruptcy.

-On October 21, 2013, Belk completed a renovation of their 45,000 square foot store, costing a total of $1.2 million dollars.
+On October 21, 2013, Belk completed a renovation of their 45,000 square foot store, costing a total of $1.2 million.
 Improvements were made in the fitting rooms, and the overall store layout.
 Customers commented that the store felt "much larger," although it remained the same size.